-In 2002, the late vintner, Leslie Rudd, hosted a tasting of wines made by Jewish winemakers at his Napa Valley Oakville estate.
-Eli Ben-Zaken, the owner of Israel’s Domaine du Castel winery, was among those who poured their wines.
-So was Napa winemaker Jeff Morgan, who offered a non-kosher dry rosé that he made at the time called SoloRosa.
+Back in 2002, the late Napa Valley vintner, Leslie Rudd, hosted a tasting of wines at his Napa Valley Oakville estate.
+Eli Ben-Zaken, the owner of Israel’s Domaine du Castel winery, was among those who poured.
+Also in attendance was Napa winemaker Jeff Morgan, who offered a dry rosé he made at the time called SoloRosa.
 Both Jeff and Leslie tasted the Castel, which was quite good.

 “Why are there so few kosher wines as good as that?”
 Leslie asked.
 “I grew up in Kansas drinking Manischewitz.”